-Ordinary industrial sodium hypochlorite with high levels of chlorine will leave behind excessive salts that could potentially damage the surface being cleaned, causing deterioration.
+Ordinary industrial sodium hypochlorite with high levels of available chlorine will leave behind excessive salts that could potentially damage the surface being cleaned, causing long-term deterioration.

-But Lightning Cleanze has been formulated so the minimum amount of chlorine is needed for stain removal – only 2-2.5% on the heaviest of soiling – thus salts are kept to minimum.
+But Lightning Cleanze has been formulated so the minimum amount of available chlorine is needed for stain removal – only 2-2.5% on the heaviest of soiling – thus minimising salt residues.

 The breakdown of chlorine into common salt is the main reason we thoroughly rinse surfaces after stain removal with plenty of fresh water.
-It is also important to rinse the surfactant before treating the surface with Benz Bio Cleanze.
+Rinsing is also important to remove the surfactant before treating a surface with Bio Cleanze.

-There has been much confusion about the reality of the effect of sodium hypochlorite, when used responsibly and in accordance with Health and Safety guidelines, on both humans and the environment.
+We've noticed a lot of confusion as to the effects of sodium hypochlorite, when used responsibly and in accordance with Health and Safety guidelines, on both humans and the environment.

 This is because most easily available data refers to sodium hypochlorite above 10% strength.

-And its properties differ dramatically when used in a 25% concentration for industrial bleach to 0.005% concentration in our drinking water.
+The properties of sodium hypochlorite differ dramatically when used in a 25% concentration for industrial bleach, and the 0.005% concentration in our drinking water.

 Smell & Fragrance: In its pure form there is a slight smell that some people find unpleasant.
 So we add a fragrance to Lightning Cleanze to make the process of stain removal more pleasant for both end customers and operatives.